 Whilst at Diamond the Student is expected to be present from 9am to 5pm each day, unless otherwise requested by their supervisor.

-Any personal data provided by the Student will be used in accordance with Diamond’s prevailing personal data policy.
+Any personal data provided by the Student or the Research Organisation(s) will be used in accordance with Diamond’s prevailing Privacy Notice.

 Diamond has public liability insurance in place.
 A copy of the certificate confirming Diamond’s public liability insurance is available upon request.

-If any disputes or concerns arise during the placement (such as concerns about the level of supervision or the behaviour of a Diamond supervisor or Student), the Student Engagement Officer should be notified immediately and appropriate steps will be taken to address the dispute/concerns.
+If any disputes or concerns arise during the placement (such as concerns about the level of supervision or the behaviour of a Diamond Supervisor or Student), the Student Engagement Manager should be notified immediately and appropriate steps will be taken to address the dispute/concerns.

-Diamond will keep a record of the placement following completion of the studentship.
+Diamond will keep a record of the Studentship following its completion.
 These records will be kept in accordance with Diamond’s prevailing records management policy.